MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: Abstract

 \section{Abstract}

 Hardware security verification is a challenging and time-consuming task.
-For this purpose, design engineers may utilize tools such as formal verification, linters, and functional simulation tests, coupled with analysis and a deep understanding of the hardware design being inspected.
+Design engineers may use formal verification, linting, and functional simulation tests, coupled with analysis and a deep understanding of the hardware design being inspected.
 Large Language Models (LLMs) have been used to assist during this task, either directly or in conjunction with existing tools.
 We improve the state of the art by proposing \sol{}, a multi-agent LLM framework for a unified approach to decision-making, tool use, and reasoning. \sol{} mimics the cognitive process of a designer looking for security vulnerabilities in RTL code.
 It consists of a supervisor agent that devises the security policy of the \acp{SoC} using its security documentation.
 It delegates tasks to validate the security policy to individual executor agents.
 Each executor agent carries out its assigned task using a particular strategy.
 Each executor agent may use one or more tools to identify potential security bugs in the design and send the results back to the supervisor agent for further analysis and confirmation. \sol{} includes executor agents that leverage formal tools, linters, simulation tests, LLM-based detection schemes, and static analysis-based checks.
 We test our approach on a known buggy \ac{SoC} based on OpenTitan from the Hack@DATE competition.
-We find that 20 of the 48 issues reported by \sol{} pose security vulnerabilities.
+We find that of the 51 issues reported by \sol{}, 19 are valid security vulnerabilities, 14 are concrete warnings, and 18 are hallucinated reports.